Continue to content

 We have implemented appropriate technical and organisational measures to ensure the confidentiality of your personal data and to protect your data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access.

-We have entered into the necessary contractual arrangements with the third parties we work with and do not transfer your personal data outside the European Economic Area without ensuring that your data also enjoys an equivalent level of protection there.
+We have appropriate contractual arrangements with the third parties we work with and do not transfer your personal data outside the European Economic Area without ensuring that your data also enjoys an equivalent level of protection there.

 RIGHTS